KellerJordan/cifar10-airbench/README.md

 ## Prior work

-This project builds on the excellent previous record https://github.com/tysam-code/hlb-CIFAR10 (6.3 A100-seconds).
+This project builds on the excellent previous record https://github.com/tysam-code/hlb-CIFAR10 (6.3 A100-seconds to 94%).

-Which itself builds on the amazing series https://myrtle.ai/learn/how-to-train-your-resnet/ (26 V100-seconds = >8 A100-seconds)
+Which itself builds on the amazing series https://myrtle.ai/learn/how-to-train-your-resnet/ (26 V100-seconds to 94%, which is >=8 A100-seconds)